 road.
 Hiking Payne’s Prairie is easy too, with packed, gray-white sand and little sweet sand.
 You’ll rarely get an “away from it all” natural feel as the trails are well-traveled and you encounter meandering, paved roads throughout as well as a boat ramp, camping, a lakeside picnic area (Google Map), and basic restroom facilities, making this a great place for a family outing.

-The Google map below leads you just past the front gate to the ranger station.
+The Google map below leads you just past the front gate to the ranger station – this helps avoid wrong turn with Google Maps.
 From there, you will follow a paved road with numerous parking areas along the way.
-I went the full distance to the last parking area (Google Map) near the visitor center, as you can find from my AllTrails map below or using the interactive map on desktop or app.
-This is a very short walk to the fully wheelchair accessible visitor center (Google Map) where you can grab brochures and talk with a friendly ranger.
-From there, the observation tower (Google Map) overlooking the prairies is only about a minute's walk away.
-This Wacahoota Trail also has a short circle worth taking, about a half mile long at most, and you'll find your way back to the visitor center.
+I went the full distance to the last parking area near the visitor center (Google Map below), as you can find from my AllTrails map above.
+This is a very short walk to the fully wheelchair accessible visitor center where you can grab brochures and talk with a friendly ranger.
+From there, the observation tower overlooking the prairies is only about a minute’s walk away.
+This Wacahoota Trail also has a short circle worth taking, about a half mile long at most, and you’ll find your way back to the visitor center.

 The only additional advice I have is that when Lake Trail ends at Savannah Blvd, you just follow that road to your right (east) for maybe 20 yards before turning back onto Jacksons Gap.
-If you use my AllTrails recording with the mobile app, or look closely at the PDF map (both below) you will have no problem.
+If you use my AllTrails recording with the mobile app, or look closely at the PDF map provided above, and you will have no problem.

 I saw some deer, a heron, and turkey vultures but human activity here seems to keep wildlife fairly shy.
 I have heard many people speak of wild horse and buffalo sightings across the prairie though have not seen myself after a few visits.
 But you’ll find a diversity of plant life up close, plus great views.
 My six miles of hiking is at best half of what is there.